What are anal fistulas?

 Anal fistulas can cause some very unpleasant symptoms.
 The following complaints are possible:

-- Pain, especially when sitting and having a bowel movement
+- Pain, especially when sitting and during bowel movements

-- The fistula persistently leaks secretions that may contain pus.
-Patients may be disturbed by the odor and oozing that contaminates the underwear.
+- Secretions, which may contain pus, persistently leak from the fistula.
+Patients may feel disturbed by the unpleasant odor and oozing that contaminates the underwear.

 - Bleeding